-The GED® test consists of a battery of five comprehensive tests in writing skills, math, social studies, science, and reading skills.
+The new 2014 computer-based GED® test consists of four content areas: reasoning through language arts, mathematical reasoning, science and social studies.
 These tests are designed to measure the concepts and intellectual skills normally acquired during high school.
-The full test administration (five tests) takes approximately 7 1/2 hours.
+The full test administration (four tests) takes approximately 7 1⁄4 hours; however, you can take the test by subject area on different days instead of one full sitting.

-To register to take the GED® test at Germanna, individuals must meet the following quidelines:
+To register to take the GED® test at Germanna, individuals must meet the following guidelines:

-- Germanna's GED® test center serves residents of Stafford, Spotsylvania, Caroline, King George, and the city of Fredericksburg. - An applicant normally must be at least 18 years of age. - Each applicant must register to take the test in advance through the school division in the county or city where he/she resides.
-(Note: As an option, individuals may start the registration process by going on-line at http://www.GED123.org.
-A certificate must be printed after completing the on-line portion and taken to the registration site in order to complete test registration.) - There is a registration fee for the GED® test that must be paid in advance.
-The current registration fee in Virginia, effective July 1, 2011, is \$58.00 for first-time test takers and \$10.00 per subject test for repeat test takers.
-Only money orders are acceptable, and the fee must be paid, in advance, at the time of registration.
-The test fee amount is subject to change annually. - Two forms of identification, including a current government-issued Photo ID, must be presented at the time of registration. - Upon request, special accommodations may be available for individuals with physical, emotional, or learning disabilities and should be applied for prior to test registration
+- Germanna's GED® test center serves residents of Stafford, Spotsylvania, Caroline, King George, and the city of Fredericksburg.
+Test candidates outside the region can register to test if seats are available. - An applicant normally must be at least 18 years of age. - To take the computer-based GED test, each applicant must register online using their previously created MyGEDTM account at www.GED.com. - There is a registration fee for the computer-based GED® test that must be paid at the time of registration.
+The current registration fee in Virginia, effective January 1, 2014, is \$120 for the full test or \$30.00 per subject area.
+Only credit and debit cards are acceptable forms of payment.
+The test fee amount is subject to change annually. - A current government-issued Photo ID must be presented before a candidate can take the test. - Upon request, special accommodations may be available for individuals with physical, emotional, or learning disabilities and should be applied for prior to test registration.

-Effective January 1, 2002, a completely new GED® test was implemented nationwide.
-Only test scores achieved since January 1, 2002 will now count toward earning a certificate in Virginia.

-Germanna Community College currently operates a Regional GED® Testing Center for the Fredericksburg area at the Fredericksburg Area Campus and conducts monthly GED® tests on Saturdays for residents of Fredericksburg, Stafford, Spotsylvania, Caroline, and King George.
-Additional special weekday test sessions are available for students in the Rappahannock Area Regional Adult Education program as well as Germanna's Middle College program.
+Effective January 1, 2014, a completely new GED® test was implemented nationwide.
+Only test scores achieved since January 1, 2014 will now count toward earning a GED® certificate in Virginia.
+Germanna Community College currently operates a Regional GED® Testing Center for the Fredericksburg area at the Fredericksburg Area Campus and conducts Pearson VUE GED® testing for residents of Fredericksburg, Stafford, Spotsylvania, Caroline, and King George.